huggingface/datasets/ADD_NEW_DATASET.md

 	Copy the dataset card which is [here](https://github.com/huggingface/datasets/blob/master/templates/README.md) in your dataset folder.

-	Complete the dataset card using the detailed instructions for completed it which are in the `README_guide.md` here: https://github.com/huggingface/datasets/blob/master/templates/README_guide.md
+	Complete the dataset card using the detailed instructions for completed it which are in the `README_guide.md` here: https://github.com/huggingface/datasets/blob/master/templates/README_guide.md.

+	Here is a completed example: https://github.com/huggingface/datasets/tree/master/datasets/eli5 for inspiration

+	If you don't know what to write in a field and can find it, write: `[More Information Needed]`

 Once your `README.md` is complete you have finished all the steps to add your dataset , congratulation you are amazing 🎉